 Why is an Equity Lens Important?

 Years of environmental justice research reveals that people of color* and low-income communities are disproportionately affected by pollution and climate change.
-But when The Solutions Project and Conspire for Good reviewed over 2,300 renewable energy articles** in 2019 to see who’s talking about environmental issues, they found that:
+But when our team reviewed over 2,300 renewable energy articles** in 2019 to see who’s talking about environmental issues, we found that:

 Only 2% of the articles referenced communities of color,